-I did really like the Hoisin No Duck wrap too, the hoisin sauce had a good flavour without being too sweet.
-The duck had a nice texture also.
-What I liked the most was it didn't feel like they were scrimping on the fillings, it was a well-packed wrap.
+I really loved this wrap.
+The hoisin sauce had a good flavour without being too sweet and the duck had an authentic texture too.
+What I liked the most was that it didn’t feel like they were scrimping on the fillings, it was a well-packed wrap.

 NO EGG & WATERCRESS SANDWICH